MNLierman/Tech-Research-Notes-and-Solutions/Windows/Optimizing-RAM-and-Resource-Usage.md

 **1. Optimizing Applications for RAM Usage**
    * **Potential Benefits:**
-     * If one is willing to individually review each application thoruoughly and inspect the settings for RAM saving options, as well as disabling startup items, this can definitely be a huge benefit.
+     * If one is willing to individually review each application thoroughly and inspect the settings for RAM saving options, as well as disabling startup items, this can definitely be a huge benefit.
 Eg. Edge RAM controls helps ensure that even with a lot of tabs open, resources are not used much above the desired level.
    * **Considerations:**
      * Don't set RAM controls too low.
 Depends on how many tabs and windows you expect to keep open.
-     * Eg. In Edge, setting the RAM controls too low can negatively impact performance, as the cached files and data is immedietely discarded, causing the system to have to pick it back up again on the next open tab.
+     * Eg. In Edge, setting the RAM controls too low can negatively impact performance, as the cached files and data is immediately discarded, causing the system to have to pick it back up again on the next open tab.
 DNS resolution speeds and website load times could be slower.

 **2. Startup and Process Tweaks (e.g., Windows Server Approach):**